-After Novitiate, the candidate becomes a vowed member of the Passionist Community and begins preparing for ministry by graduate theological studies at Catholic Theological Union (CTU) in Chicago in preparation for ministry.
-Both brothers and candidates for the priesthood study theology.
+After Novitiate, the temporarily professed becomes a vowed member of the Passionist Community and begins preparing for ministry by graduate theological studies at Catholic Theological Union (CTU) in Chicago.
+Both religious brothers and candidates for the priesthood study theology.
 Candidates for priesthood must complete major studies in Philosophy before studying Theology.
-Brothers will receive studies that are in line with what they need later on to serve as a brother based on their gifts and needs of the Community.
+Brothers receive studies in line with their future ministry as a brother, based on their gifts and the needs of the Community.
 Theology studies require approximately four years before priestly ordination.

 In the meantime:

-- Find a good spiritual director.
-It is important that you have good direction at this time.
+- Find a good spiritual director/companion.
+It is important that you have direction in your life.